 “Monitoring a dog’s body condition should consist of visual and hands-on evaluations,” says Dr. Dorothy P. Laflamme, a board-certified veterinary nutritionist who led the development of the nine-point Purina Body Condition System.

 “A body condition score is an assessment of the proportion of fat and lean tissue or muscle.
-Regularly observing a dog’s body condition will help you assess whether your dog is getting the right amount of food to maintain an appropriate weight, which contributes to overall health.”
+Regularly observing a dog’s body condition will help you assess whether your dog is getting the right amount of food to maintain an ideal body condition, which can contribute to overall health.”

 Dogs with an ideal body condition score of 4 or 5 have: